ScarlettBlaze/udacity-classic-arcade-game/README.md

 2. Open udacity-classic-arcade-game folder and open index.html

 ## How to Play Game
+### Goal
+In order to win the game, the player must make it to the water while avoiding the bugs on the brick road.
+If the player collides with a bug, they will be sent back to the starting position.

 ### Controls
 * 'A' or Left Arrow - Move left
 * 'D' or Right Arrow - Move right
 * 'S' or Down Arrow - Move down
 * 'W' or Up Arrow - Move up

-### Goal of the game
-In order to win the game, the player must make it to the water while avoiding the bugs on the brick road.
-If the player collides with a bug, they will be sent back to the starting position.